pnojai/hihk/content/post/2020-08-10-a-missing-value-by-any-other-name.md

 Welp, I finally learned why people code missing values with absurd numbers.
 I feel like I should have untuited it from my personal experience.

-If you collect data about body weight, for example, and you're missing a value for an observation, instead of leaving it null you might enter the value -99.
+If you collect data about body weight, for example, and you're missing a value for an observation, instead of leaving it null you might enter the value `-99`.
 You coded the missing value with an absurd number on purpose.

 I always wondered why I saw that in some datasets.

-The first reason you do that is so software imports of that data don't mess up.
-If you used a string like "MISSING", you'll frequently get an error when you try to import the data.
+The first reason you do that is so software imports of that data don't mess up the datatype of the variable, which is a possibility if you mix integer data with a string like `"MISSING"`.

-Now, error messages are good.
+It's safest if the software knows to return an error message like that.
+Error messages are good.
 They tell you something is inconsistent and you better figure out what.

+Not all software does know to do that.
+I always loathed the old JET engine Microsoft SQL Server used to import Excel spreadsheets (which I also loathed for data interchange).
+If there was a value with an inconsistent datatype, the import would still succeed but the data driver would simply leave out the inconsistent values.
+I wouldn't know right away if the nulls I got in the load were due to missing values or data entry errors.

-However, in a data import workflow there is another way to alert the user about missing values, by substituting (coding) an absurd value.
-If you forget to handle it, the outlier is intended to tip you off when you look at your data.
+If you recode missing values with an absurd value, the user always knows what is going on.
+An absurd outlier is intended to tip them off that they forgot to handle the coded missing value on import.
+They'll see it when they look at the data.

-You did look at your data, right?
+When you import data, you do look at it, right?

-Summarization of your data import is an essential task.
-If you make a habit of that and you forget to handle missing values that have been coded, then the absurd outlier will tip you off.
+Summarization of a data import is an essential task.
+If you make a habit of summarizing imported data and you forget to handle coded missing values, you'll see the absurd outlier and know what happened.

+This is the safest ecosytem for a data user.
+Absurd outliers alert the user about missing values.
+Import errors alert the user about inconsistent datatypes that are likely to be data entry defects.

+**The 101**

+1. If you provide data, code missing values with an absurd value and document that in your codebook for all to see.
+1. If you consume data, read the codebook and handle the missing values on import.
+Then summarize the data you loaded to detect outliers in the event you forgot to handle the missing values.

-I learned this basic lesson during my daily reading of Andrew Gelman's treasure-trove of a blog.
-The article and its commentary demonstrate the point.
+I learned these basic lessons during my daily reading of Andrew Gelman's treasure trove of a blog.
+His article and its accompanying commentary demonstrate the point.
 [Know your data, recode missing data codes](https://statmodeling.stat.columbia.edu/2020/08/10/know-your-data-recode-missing-data-codes/)